google/kiwi-solver/README.md

 Kiwi-Solver
 -----------

-Kiwi is minimalist and extendable Constraint Programming (CP) solver specifically designed for education.
+Kiwi is a minimalist and extendable Constraint Programming (CP) solver specifically designed for education.

 The particularities of Kiwi stand in its generic trailing state restoration mechanism, its propagator-based propagation algorithm, and its modulable use of variables.